brotkrueml/schema/Documentation/Developer/Breadcrumb.rst

       ],
    ];

-If the key :php:`tx_schema_webpagetype` is omitted it defaults to ``WebPage``.
+If the key :php:`tx_schema_webpagetype` is omitted, it defaults to `WebPage`.

 Remarks
 -------

 *  The home page should not be included into the markup.
-* Please keep in mind that according to the Google Structured Data Testing Tool, only the type ``BreadcrumbList`` is allowed for the breadcrumb property - either the schema.org definition allows strings.
+*  Please keep in mind that according to the Google Structured Data Testing Tool, only the type `BreadcrumbList` is allowed for the breadcrumb property - either the schema.org definition allows strings.
 Other types than the BreadcrumbList are ignored by the schema manager.
 *  It is intended that the breadcrumb is not automatically rendered out of the page structure of your TYPO3 installation, because it is possible to extend the breadcrumb with own MenuProcessors like in the `news extension`_.

 .. _news extension: https://docs.typo3.org/typo3cms/extensions/news/7.2.0/Misc/Changelog/7-2-0.html#custom-menu-processor